atye/ttchat/README.md

 `redirectPort` is the port that `ttchat` will use to spin up a temporary, localhost server used in the authentication process.
 If `redirectPort` is empty, port 9999 is used.

-Your Twitch application's list OAuth Redirect URLs must have a match for the URL of `ttchat`.
+Your Twitch application's list of OAuth Redirect URLs must have a match for the URL of `ttchat`.
 If this was your configuration:

 ```
 clientID: "123"